Lioncat6/Spotify-ALTAPI/README.md

 Docs:
 https://developer.spotify.com/documentation/web-api

-Just Replace `api.spotify.com` with whatever url this is hosted on
+Just Replace `api.spotify.com` with whatever url this is hosted on and don't worry about providing an authorization header

 config.json Template: